SuadeLabs/fire/documentation/purpose.md

 ### repo / reverse_repo
 From [CRR][crr] definitions (82):
-> repurchase agreement‧ and ‧reverse repurchase agreement‧ mean any agreement in which an institution or its counterparty transfers securities or commodities or guaranteed rights relating to either of the following:
+> repurchase agreement and reverse repurchase agreement mean any agreement in which an institution or its counterparty transfers securities or commodities or guaranteed rights relating to either of the following:
 > (a) title to securities or commodities where that guarantee is issued by a recognised exchange which holds the rights to the securities or commodities and the agreement does not allow an institution to transfer or pledge a particular security or commodity to more than one counterparty at one time, subject to a commitment to repurchase them;
 > (b) substituted securities or commodities of the same description at a specified price on a future date specified, or to be specified, by the transferor, being a repurchase agreement for the institution selling the securities or commodities and a reverse repurchase agreement for the institution buying them;